csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 ## Whitespace

-I cannot stress this enough: whitespace is free—use as much as you like!
+I cannot stress this enough: whitespace is free — use as much as you like!

 Nothing feels more untidy, cramped, and claustrophobic than opening a file with a complete lack of whitespace: